 My approach to working with adults

 Adults and young people often prefer a more one to one therapeutic relationship, which they can trust and which is safe.
-I understand that younger adults experience many pressures from social media, peer and family relationships and high expectations demanded by Schools and Universities.
+I understand that younger adults experience many pressures related to recent events such as COVID, from social media, peer and family relationships and high expectations demanded by Schools and Universities.
 The future can be experienced as very uncertain and overwhelming at times.
 I have helped my older adult clients overcome a range of life challenging events.
 Commonly these include the impact of separation, loss, unresolved childhood experiences, family conflict, divorce, separation, bereavement and work related stress.
 Alongside this I have worked with Adults experiencing anxiety and depression.

 Training, qualifications & experience

 - Diploma in Child, Adolescent and Adult Psychotherapy and Counselling Supervision